-- Project will address and have an impact on a community issue.
+- Project will address and have an impact on an unmet community need or issue.

-- Project is developed in collaboration with community representatives.
+- Project is developed in direct collaboration with a Twin Cities’ community organization.

 For more information

-Students are welcome to view the scrapbook on display in the Civic Engagement Center for ideas.
-For additional information, email Karin Trail-Johnson in the Civic Engagement Center, phone: 651-696-6040.
+For additional information, email Karin Trail-Johnson in the Civic Engagement Center, or call 651-696-6786.